1. About

 Nursing courses are generally during the day.
 Clinical hours can extend beyond these hours and may include Fridays, evenings and weekends.

 There is no restriction against working while enrolled in the Vocational Nursing Program.
 It is wise, however, to limit work as it may interfere with your success in the nursing program.
 There are many hours per week of reading/studying in addition to course and clinical hours.
 You will not be permitted to leave early or arrive late to clinical or class because of your job.
-There are clinical attendance requirements that are strictly adhered to.
+There are attendance requirements that are strictly adhered to.

+No, the Nursing Program office receives far too many applications to evaluate individual transcripts.
 Please seek the assistance of the Counseling Department (707) 468-3048 for transcript evaluation.

 You will need to have a professional evaluation of your foreign transcript completed.
 The evaluation is not simply a translation of the courses, but rather it consists of a careful analysis of the actual content of the coursework you took in your country’s high school, college, or university.
 This is often a costly process, and it is your responsibility to have this done well in advance of application.
 There are several different agencies that can do this evaluation.
 Seek assistance from the Counseling Department, or view the nursing application for acceptable agencies.
-These courses may count toward general education courses.
+These courses may count toward general education courses but not vocational nursing courses.

 Yes.
 Clinical sites require nursing students to have a background check and drug screen prior to entering the hospital for clinical experience.